burglabs/knowledge-xlab/ML x Video.md

 These new kind of "filters" are more than just manipulating the "style" of an image, they seem to somehow manipulate the "semantics" of an image as well!

 ## Useful operations on images

 These capacities will most probably be integrated in popular image and video editing tools very soon..
 Will we still call them "AI" then?

 ### Greenscreening / Rotoscoping

 <img src="runway-greenscreening.gif" alt="A screenshot of the software RunwayML" width="300"/>
 How to greenscreen a video with the software [RunwayML](https://runwayml.com/resources/how-to-green-screen-a-video/)

 ### Recoloring

 <iframe width="300" height="200" src="https://www.youtube.com/embed/1y-aj7uy2WY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Upscaling

 <iframe width="300" height="200" src="https://www.youtube.com/embed/OI-To1eUtuU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 This classic video made in 1994 has been upscaled in 2021 from 480p to 1440p with Machine Learning

 ### 2D to 3D

 ![[cyril-diagne-2d3d.gif]]
 Machine Learning can infer depth information from a 2D image.
 With this information you can add various 3D effects to your images, like this parallax effect made by [Cyril Diagne](https://github.com/cyrildiagne/instagram-3d-photo)

+Some of these examples seem "magic" because they make more out of less: adding color information, increasing resolution, adding depth...
+But keep in mind that Machine Learning is based on statistics, the algorithms have "learned" from large amount of example footage what the probabilities for a specific depth/color/shape are.
+That makes them susceptible for [[bias]].
+Keep that in mind when you work with these apparently objective tools!

 ## Latent Space Walks

+The [[latent space]] is a high dimensional mathematical space of possible representations (depending on your training data) that can be navigated.
+By walking the latent space we can create animations of organic change.

 <iframe src="https://player.vimeo.com/video/520039359?h=06911ac0de" width="640" height="480" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/520039359">Latent Riot Space Walk</a> from <a href="https://vimeo.com/movingtargetcollective">Moving Target Collective</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 ## Help with editing (and even storytelling?)